juiceleee/seungjoo-lee.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a first-year PhD student in the <a href="https://www.cs.cmu.edu/">School of Computer Science</a> at CMU, advised by Prof. <a href="https://hcii.cmu.edu/people/mayank-goel">Mayank Goel</a> and Prof. <a href="https://www.cs.cmu.edu/~justinc3/">Justin Chan</a>.
+I am a PhD student in the <a href="https://www.cs.cmu.edu/">School of Computer Science</a> at CMU, advised by Prof. <a href="https://hcii.cmu.edu/people/mayank-goel">Mayank Goel</a> and Prof. <a href="https://www.cs.cmu.edu/~justinc3/">Justin Chan</a>.
 My research focuses on machine learning for healthcare and mobile sensing.
 I am passionate about building learning systems designed for real-world deployment to improve individual lives.
 {style="text-align: justify;"}

 <!-- Previously, I worked as a Research Intern at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/">Microsoft Research</a>, mentored by <a href="https://www.cs.utexas.edu/~lili/">Lili Qiu</a>.
 Prior to joining CMU, I was a member of the <a href="https://nmsl.kaist.ac.kr/">Network & Mobile Systems Lab (NMSL)</a>, <a href="https://www.kaist.ac.kr/en/">KAIST</a>, where I work under the guidance of Professor <a href="https://sites.google.com/site/wewantsj/">Sung-Ju Lee</a>.
 I received an M.S. degree in Electrical Engineering from <a href="https://www.kaist.ac.kr/en/">KAIST</a> and a B.S. degree in Computer Science from the same institution with <span style="font-weight: bold !important;">Summa Cum Laude</span> and <span style="font-weight: bold !important;">Honor (Winner of the Graduate of the Year)</span>. -->